jmontgomery1590/IST412-Project/README.md

        various page types in final deliverable).
 Admins and Instructors will have additional "Add", "Edit", and "Delete" buttons (Edit and Delete not yet fully functional): Admins for both Course and Page, Instructors will only have these functions for various Page types.

+Refactoring was a combination of work from all members of the group.
+Within our CourseMgmtController Class, we initially had all of our UI button logic within it.
+Joe and Justin worked on refactoring these within the respective View classes in the CourseManagement package.
+This also addressed unnecessarily large classes that we had, and helped decrease our coupling between our classes.
+Justin and Ethan worked on renaming various view classes, methods and variables within various classes, and formatting of if/else if statements to adhere to Java code styling to assist in readability and consistency throughout the program.
+Justin went through and removed dead code throughout every class in every package.